MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 ### Fallback options

-When the format of `Request-Id` does not match the expected format the following fallback options should be applied:
+When the format of `Request-Id` does not match the expected format, the following fallback options should be applied:

 #### `<trace-id>` format mismatch

-Any string with the allowed characters up to first `-` or to the very end of the string should be treated as a `<trace-id>`.
+Any string with the allowed characters up to the first `-`, `.` or to the very end of the string should be treated as a `<trace-id>`.
 Depending on vendors limitation protocol defines four behaviors in this priority order:

 1. Use `<trace-id>` to log trace and propagate further even if do not match the expected format.
 2. Use derived `<trace-id>` (hashed value) to log trace and propagate the **original** value further.
-This may be applied if vendor's telemetry storage expects `<trace-id>` as a long number or when the `<trace-id>` string is too long to store.
+This option may be applied if vendor's telemetry storage expects `<trace-id>` as a long number or when the `<trace-id>` string is too long to store.
 3. Use derived `<trace-id>` (hashed value) to log trace and propagate the hashed value further.
-This may be applied when propagation of `<trace-id>` between incoming and outgoing request processing is not possible in a form it was recieved.
+This option may be applied when propagation of `<trace-id>` between incoming and outgoing request processing is not possible in a form it was received.
 4. Restart the trace with the fresh `Request-Id` that matches the format.
-This can be applied when neither storing nor propagation possible with the `<trace-id>` in a form it was recieved.
+This option can be applied when neither storing nor propagation possible with the `<trace-id>` in a form it was received.
 It also can be used for untrusted caller system.

 For hashing - use algorithm described in [Hashing for Fixed Sized ID Systems](#Hashing for-Fixed-Sized-ID-Systems) to hash.
 When recording hashed value - consider storing an original string as an extra property.

 #### `<span-base-id>.<level>.<level>` mismatch

 Some vendors may experiment with the `span-id` format.
 Use longer `<span-base-id>` or use characters other than base64 and `'.'` to record it.
 Protocol requires to apply **Reset** function to the strings like this.
-It is recommended that the original string will be logged in some form - as a hashed value or as a string property with well-defined name.
+It is recommended that the original string is logged in some form - as a hashed value or as a string property with well-defined name.

 #### Extra long header value

 `Request-Id` header format defines the maximum size as 128 characters.
-If longer string received - `<trace-id>` format mismatch and `<span-base-id>.<level>.<level>` mismatch fallback rules must be applied in said order.
+If longer string received, `<trace-id>` format mismatch and `<span-base-id>.<level>.<level>` mismatch fallback rules must be applied in said order.

 ## The Correlation-Context Field

-`Correlation-Context` is represented as comma separated list of key value pairs, where each pair is represented in `key=value` format:
+`Correlation-Context` is represented as comma-separated list of key value pairs, where each pair is represented in `key=value` format:

 ```
 Correlation-Context: key1=value1, key2=value2